zarda/portfolio/README.md

 - About section with stats
 - Skills section with progress bars
 - Projects showcase with cards
+- Resume section with downloadable PDF and external profile links
 - Contact form
 - Mobile-friendly hamburger menu